RobertPeip/PSX/README.md

 - PipelineRAMwrite: testing write pipelining and write queue using writes and Main RAM
 - PipelineRAMread: testing timing of reads from Main RAM
 - PipelineSPU: testing write pipelining and write queue using writes and (stalling) reads to SPU registers
+- PipelineCD: testing write pipelining and write queue using writes and (stalling) reads to CD registers

 ExtBUS:
 - ExtBusBusWidth: testing timing using different width